-Since the emergence of coronavirus disease 2019 (COVID-19) this past December, financial markets have been rocked, global travel patterns have been scrambled, and thousands have gotten sick and died.
-And no one — public officials, medical professionals, health organizations — can say how things will play out.
-Perhaps the epidemic is nearing a peak, or perhaps we are tragically drifting to one of the most significant pandemics in the human epoch.
+Since the emergence of coronavirus disease 2019 (COVID-19) in December 2019, financial markets have been rocked, global travel patterns have been scrambled, and thousands have fallen sick and died.
+And no one — public officials, medical professionals and health organizations — can say how things will play out.
+Perhaps the epidemic is nearing a peak, or perhaps we are tragically drifting to one of the most devastating pandemics in human history.

-While supply chain disruption is a given, intensified by ubiquitous reliance on Asia-based manufacturing, there is a person-driven component that needs to be considered and thoughtfully addressed.
+While the Coronavirus impact on supply chain is a given, intensified by global reliance on Asia-based manufacturing, there is a people-driven component that needs to be considered and thoughtfully addressed.

-Our most human of emotions, fear, can’t be overlooked in this moment.
+Our most basic emotion, fear, can’t be overlooked at this moment.
 Fear of the unknown.
 Fear of losing control.
 Fear of the end for those we care about.

 Confronting the coronavirus as a business leader will take great courage.
 Leaders will need to put aside any reluctance to grapple with unknown factors and focus on real, helpful and protective actions for their stakeholders.